joshhornby/joshhornby.github.io/_drafts/2025-01-01-scepticism-to-collaboration-with-llms.md

 ## The path from doubt to discipline

-* **Initial scepticism** - Early outputs were uneven and sometimes comically wrong.
+- **Initial scepticism** - Early outputs were incorrect and sometimes comically wrong.
 For example, changing the framework source code, or using functions that simply don't exist.
-* **Enchantment phase** - The model felt magical until I inspected the diff.
+- **Enchantment phase** - The model felt magical until I inspected the diff.
 The code compiled, yet violated naming conventions and hid edge-case bugs.
-* **Reframing** - I stopped issuing commands and started a dialogue.
+- **Reframing** - I stopped issuing commands and started a dialogue.
 The model became a well-read but inexperienced pair programmer.

 That shift transformed the tool from a novelty toy to a partner.